The tusker elephant starts the perahera, honestly carrying the casket.

 The Gajanayaka Nelame, who is responsible for the royal elephant

-The pageant during the king’s era featured dancers and drummers who took joy in their performances.
-Instead of receiving monetary compensation, these musicians were rewarded with land for their services.
+During the king’s era, the pageant featured dancers and drummers who truly took joy in their performances.
+Consequently, instead of receiving monetary compensation, the king rewarded these musicians with land for their services.

-In 1815, the British conquered the Kandyan kingdom and entrusted the tooth relic to the Buddhist clergy, specifically two chief monks named Asgriya and Malwattha in Kandy.
-These monks take turns in caring for the relic on an annual basis and participate in the daily religious ceremonies held in the perfume chamber.
-Additionally, there is a lay custodian responsible for the tooth relic.
+In 1815, the British conquered the Kandyan kingdom.
+Consequently, they entrusted the tooth relic to the Buddhist clergy—specifically, two chief monks named Asgiriya and Malwattha in Kandy.
+Following this, these monks take turns caring for the relic annually and participate in the daily religious ceremonies held in the perfume chamber.
+Furthermore, a designated lay custodian remains responsible for the tooth relic.

-The Diyawadana Nilame is the title given to the lay custodian who is responsible for the relic in Sri Lanka while the king is not there.
+The Diyawadana Nilame Nilanga Pradeep Dela Bandara is the lay custodian who guards the relic in Sri Lanka in the absence of a king.

 Nilanga Pradeep Dela Bandara is responsible for the relic in Sri Lanka while the king is not there.